Does Sustainability Start From Within?

 “Does the quality of your work suffer, when you feel stressed instead of feeling safe?
 If so, how often do you consider creating a safer environment for your team or your suppliers, so they can perform better?
 This is just a glimpse of the untapped potential of considering the inner dimension of collaboration”, Hires explained.

 “At events, people can be more open to trying out something new, so it’s a great opportunity to try out some inner development exercises.
-And maybe this might inspire some to continue – whether that’s taking 5 minutes for some gratitude journaling or meditation in the morning, or having an open conversation about how we tend to react under stress with our team – and how we would prefer to act based on our values.
+And maybe this might inspire some to continue – whether that’s taking five minutes for some gratitude journaling or meditation in the morning, or having an open conversation about how we tend to react under stress with our team – and how we would prefer to act based on our values.
 This is how we start becoming bigger versions of ourselves, and can create more resilient organizations, and ultimately societies that are able to rise to the complex challenges we are facing today.”

 Barbara Palmer is deputy editor of Convene.